Va1/string-replace-loader/README.md

 ### Strict mode replacement:

-You can set strict mode to ensure that the replacement was done:
+You can enable strict mode to ensure that the replacement was performed.
+Loader will throw exception if nothing was replaced or if `search` or `replace` options were not specified.

 In your `webpack.config.js`: